-You can install the MCP Shell Server using different methods:
+You can install the server directly using pip:

 pip install mcp-shell-server

-For Claude Desktop, you need to modify the configuration file:
+To set up the MCP Shell Server with Claude Desktop, you need to edit the configuration file:

 code ~/Library/Application\ Support/Claude/claude_desktop_config.json